Causal Testing: Finding Defects' Root Causes: Related Work

-Fault localization (also known as automated debugging) is concerned with located the line or lines of code responsible for a failing test case~\cite{Agrawal95, Jones02, Wong10}.
+Fault localization (also known as automated debugging) is concerned with locating the line or lines of code responsible for a failing test~\cite{Agrawal95, Jones02, Wong10}.
 Spectral fault localization uses the frequency with which each code line executes on failing and passing tests cases to identify the suspicious lines~\cite{Jones02, Souza16}.
-Accounting for redundancy in test suites can improve fault localization precision~\cite{Hao05, Hao05a}.
+When tests (or failing tests) are not available, static code elements or data about the process that created the software can be used to locate suspicious lines~\cite{Menzies07, Menzies10}.
+Accounting for redundancy in test suites can improve spectral fault localization precision~\cite{Hao05, Hao05a}.
 MIMIC can also improve fault localization precision by synthesizing additional passing and failing executions~\cite{Zuddas14}, and Apollo can do so by generating tests to maximize path constraint similarity~\cite{Artzi10}.
-Unfortunately, research has shown that showing the developers even the ground truth fault localization (as well as the output of state-of-the-art fault localization techniques) does not improve the developers' ability to repair defects~\cite{Parnin11}, likely because understanding defect causes requires understanding more code than just the lines that need to be edited to repair it.
-By contrast, Causal Testing attempts to illustrate the changes to software inputs that \emph{cause} the behavioral differences, and a controlled experiment has shown promise that Causal Testing positively affects the developers' ability to understand defect causes.
+Statistical causal inference uses observational data to improve fault localization precision~\cite{Baah10, Baah11}.
+Importantly, while statistical causal inference aims to infer causality, it does not apply the manipulationist approach~\cite{Woodward05} that Causal Testing uses; as a result, Causal Testing can make more powerful statements about the causal relationships it discovers.
+Unfortunately, research has shown that giving developers the ground truth fault location (even from state-of-the-art fault localization techniques) does not improve the developers' ability to repair defects~\cite{Parnin11}, likely because understanding defect causes requires understanding more code than just the lines that need to be edited.
+By contrast, Causal Testing discovers the changes to software inputs that \emph{cause} the behavioral differences, and a controlled experiment has shown promise that Causal Testing positively affects the developers' ability to understand defect causes.

-Fault localization is used heavily in automated program repair, e.g.,~\cite{Weimer09, Weimer13, Wei10, Pei14, Qi15, Kim13, Tan15, Nguyen13, Sidiroglou05, Mechtaev15, Mechtaev16, Ke15ase, Sidiroglou-Douskos15, Long15, Long16}, where helping humans understand behavior is not required.
-Causal Testing cannot do this; however, an interesting future research direction is to explore whether Causal Testing information can help generate patches, or improve patch quality~\cite{Smith15fse} or repair applicability~\cite{Motwani18emse}.